 Q: What are accounting adjustments and why do they feature in the GERS estimates?

 A: Accounting adjustments are used to present revenue and expenditure on a National Accounts basis, an international reporting standard used by governments.
 They normally reflect non-cash items, such as depreciation or pensions liabilities.
 In general, these adjustments do not affect the net fiscal balance or current budget balance, as they are added to both revenue and expenditure.
-In 2019-20, accounting adjustments added £6.5 billion to the estimate of Scottish public sector revenue and £6.9 billion to the estimate of Scottish public sector spending.
-Comparable accounting adjustments are also contained in the estimates of UK public sector spending and revenue.
+In 2021-22, accounting adjustments added £7.5 billion to the estimate of Scottish public sector revenue and £9.6 billion to the estimate of Scottish public sector spending, with the difference primarily being due to coronavirus expenditure included in the accounting adjustments.
 For more information on accounting adjustments and where they appear in the revenue tables, see Table A.9.

 There is a problem